How to Make Your Home WiFi Faster

-The age, placement and settings of your router are key to making your Wi-Fi signal stronger.
-This article explains how to make your router work better, and what to look for if you replace it.
+The age, placement and settings of your router are key to making your WiFi signal stronger.
+Here's how to make your router work better, and what to look for if you replace it.

 Routers and signal strength